 FisheryProgress.org is overseen by an advisory committee and managed day to day by FishChoice.
 The Conservation Alliance for Seafood Solutions developed the FIP guidelines that are the foundation for the site.
 The Technical Oversight Committee helps to guide the evaluation process and related functionality.

-Our “Tuna FIPs” table on this site lists projects around the world and links to FisheryProgress.org FIP profiles.
+Our “Tuna FIPs” table links to publicly listed FIPs from around the world that are third-party verified.
 Each tuna FIP addresses one or more gear types and tuna species.
 ISSF advises all FIPs to create a profile for their project on the site.

-There are more than 40 tuna FIPs worldwide — including with participation from some ISSF participating companies — encompassing four of the five tuna Regional Fisheries Management Organization (RFMO) regions, with the potential for many new additional projects.
+There are nearly 50 tuna FIPs worldwide — including with participation from some ISSF participating companies — encompassing four of the five tuna Regional Fisheries Management Organization (RFMO) regions, with the potential for many new additional projects.